 Double Chocolate Espresso Cookies are intensely rich and unbelievably delicious.
 Imagine a strong shot of espresso and a dark chocolate bar — in one bite!
 These cookies are a fantastic afternoon or midnight snack — or dessert after dinner.My husband brought home a bundle of these extremely beautiful Gerberas for me.
 So sweet!
 After I thanked him for the love and got the pretty flowers in water, my mind immediately went to chocolate.
 And espresso!

 And I wanted to put all three of them together.

 These cookies are crazy good.
-I mean crazy!
+We’re talking crazy good!
 They are for serious chocolate and coffee lovers.
 And really, shouldn’t that be just about everyone?
-These are not just chocolate espresso cookies, they’re double chocolate, double espresso cookies!
+These are not just chocolate espresso cookies, they’re double chocolate espresso cookies!

-Wouldn’t a bundle of these cookies, along with the flowers, be a delightful Valentine’s Day gift?!
+Wouldn’t a bundle of these cookies, along with the flowers, be a delightful Valentine’s Day gift, or any day gift?
 The pinkish Gerberas and the sweet, rich, divine cookies?
 Lovely, I’d say.

-What makes Double Chocolate, Double Espresso Cookies so good?
+What makes Double Chocolate Espresso Cookies so good?